DQL¶

 Understanding DQL's Data Structure¶

-Intra-Group Sorting and Pagination (ORDER BY, LIMIT, OFFSET)¶
+Intra-group Sorting and Pagination (ORDER BY, LIMIT, OFFSET)¶

-Intra-group sorting and pagination operate on the second dimension of the two-dimensional structure, i.e., the data within each group.
+Intra-group sorting and pagination act on the second dimension of the two-dimensional structure, i.e., the data within each group.
 This sorting is executed independently within each group and does not affect data in other groups.

 Basic Syntax¶